SCH94/cheatsheets/cli/README.md

  ## Append (>>) :- appends output

     $echo "hello world" >> hello.txt appends the redirected output of echo in hello.txt

+ ## Difference :- comparison of files

+    $diff log.txt log1.txt

+ ## WildCards(*)

+    *a :- file end with a
+    a* :- file start with a
+    a*a:- file start and end with a
+    *a*:- file having name a

+ ## cURL :- utility allows us to interact with url's

+   $curl -OL cdn.arulvats.tk/sonnets.txt

+ ## which :- used to see if the given program is available at the command line

+   $which curl
+   output: /usr/bin/curl
+   output: (empty) if not available

+ ## whereis :- used to find the location of program

+   $whereis curl
+   output: /usr/bin/curl

+ ## bang(!) :- to run previous command

+   $echo "hello friend"
+   $!!
+   echo "hello freind"
+   hello freind
+   $!204
+   command at 204 location in history will run

+ ## History :- check the history of commands used

+   $history

+ ## Reverse-in-search(^r) :- search previously used command

+   press ctrl(^) + r
+   (reverse-in-search): now just search the command by entering spelling of command

  ## sort :- sort in alphabetical manner